franktly/vimcfg/README.md

 	deploy local vim plugins to linux or windows os (gvim and vim version above 8.0)

 3. cs.sh:
+	cscope shell script to update and generate tags files for cpp files for linux

+4. cs.bat:
-	cscope shell script to update and generate tags files for cpp files
+	cscope shell script to update and generate tags files for cpp files for windows

-4. vimcfg.vimrc:
+5. vimcfg.vimrc:
 	vim config file by default (will be modified after running `deploy.py` script)

 #  usage decriptions